xoxzo/blog.xoxzo.com/content/The Way We Work/Pitfalls-Remote-Work-en.md

 1. Expectations from family members

 Newcomers to remote working might find issues in gaining understanding from family members or partners when they see that we are home all the time and tend to ask us to do chores.
-It is still normal for people to associate being present at home with ìnot at workî.
+It is still normal for people to associate being present at home with ‚Äúnot at work‚Äù.

 2. Switch off from work